mouseless/learn-nuxt/pages.md

 > `.theme/nuxt.config.ts` and copy public assets, content images and generated
 > diagrams into `.public` during preprocessing.

-## 404 Page
+## Error Page

-We use error page to custumize the error page that is shown when the searched page is not found.
+We use error page to customize the error page that is shown when the page is not found.

 We configure 2 types of error pages.